Spin Constraints on 4U 1630-47 via combined Continuum Fitting and Reflection methods: a comparative study using Frequentist and Bayesian statistics: Discussion

 A key advantage of our Bayesian treatment is the ability to fully capture parameter degeneracies and propagate uncertainties systematically.
 The posterior distributions from the Bayesian analysis reveal the extent of the degeneracies between them.
-Older studies that made the estimations of distance, inclination, and mass of the BH in the binary system report $i= 60-70$ degrees and $M_{\rm BH} = 10.0_{-0.1}^{+0.1} \mathrm{M}_\odot$ \citep{Kuulkers:1997fh,Seifina:2014ura}.
-The detection of a dip in the X-ray light curve during the 1996 outburst \citep{Kuulkers:1997fh} indicates that the inclination of the system is fairly high in the range 60-75 degrees.
-The scaling of the correlation of the photon index of the Comptonized spectral component with low-frequency QPOs and mass accretion rate was applied to the BH mass and the inclination angle estimates.
-The scaling technique, which relies on XTE J1550-564, GRO 1655-40, and H1743-322 as reference sources, allows the evaluation of a black hole mass to be $10.0_{-0.1}^{+0.1} \mathrm{M}_\odot$ and puts a constraint on the inclination ($i \leq 70$ degrees) in 4U 1630--47 \citep{Seifina:2014ura}.
+Older studies that made the estimations of inclination, and mass of the BH in the binary system report $i= 60^\circ-70^\circ$ and $M_{\rm BH} = 10.0_{-0.1}^{+0.1} \mathrm{M}_\odot$ \citep{Kuulkers:1997fh,Seifina:2014ura}.
+The detection of a dip in the X-ray light curve during the 1996 outburst \citep{Kuulkers:1997fh} indicates that the inclination of the system is fairly high in the range $60^\circ-75^\circ$.
+The scaling of the correlation between the photon index of the Comptonized spectral component and low-frequency QPOs and the mass accretion rate was applied to the BH mass and inclination angle estimates.
+The scaling technique, which relies on XTE J1550-564, GRO 1655-40, and H1743-322 as reference sources, allows the evaluation of a black hole mass to be $10.0_{-0.1}^{+0.1} \mathrm{M}_\odot$ and puts a constraint on the inclination ($i \leq 70^\circ$) in 4U 1630--47 \citep{Seifina:2014ura}.
 Other studies use these values in the course of their projects on 4U~1630--47 \citep{Pahari:2018toe,Kushwaha2023MNRAS.524L..15K}.

-A recent study reports two distance estimates of 4U~1630-47 by studying the source during the decay of its 2016 outburst with Chandra and Swift \citep{Kalemci:2018tkp}.
-They have calculated the kinematic distances by investigating the properties of the dust-scattering halo created by the source.
-From the modeling of the surface brightness profile of the scattered ring by the molecular clouds results that the distance of 4U 1630-47 is $11.5_{-0.3}^{+0.3}$ kpc.
-This is the favored far distance estimate.
-The short distance estimate is $4.7_{-0.3}^{+0.3}$ kpc.
-Our results from both the Bayesian and the frequentist spectral fitting support the far-distance result.
+About the inclination discrepancy, the tension between our results ($i \simeq 50^\circ-60^\circ$) and the dip-inferred values ($i > 60^\circ$) suggests that current reflection models may be affected by the complex disk wind known in this source.
+While testing our parameter estimation with emissivity index $q=5$ and $q=7$, we have noticed that the higher the inferred inclination, the lower the inferred spin estimate.
+The mass estimate may also be affected by the same inclination-related systematics.